tum-lkn/HyperFLEX/INSTALLATION.md

 ```
 ### Setup of Emulated Data topology - VM3

-Install [mininet](http://mininet.org/) and pull data_topo_scripts/datatopo.py.
+Install [mininet](http://mininet.org/) and download topologies/datatopo.py.

-Add to VM1 one internal interface (this interface is used for a connection to the hypervisor) 'mn-hv' and set up a static ip 192.168.125.21/24 and run the topo as:
+Add to mininet VM - VM3 one internal interface (this interface is used for a connection to the hypervisor) 'mn-hv' and set up a static ip 192.168.125.21/24 and run the topo as:
 ```
 sudo -mn --controller=remote,ip=192.168.125.20,port=6633 --custom HyperFLEX/topologies/datatopo.py --topo datatopo
 ```